elastic/helm-charts/filebeat/README.md

 This Helm chart is a lightweight way to configure and run our official [Filebeat Docker image][].

+> **Warning**
+> When it comes to running the Elastic on Kubernetes infrastructure, we
+> recommend [Elastic Cloud on Kubernetes][] (ECK) as the best way to run and manage
+> the Elastic Stack.
+>
+> ECK offers many operational benefits for both our basic-tier and our
+> enterprise-tier customers, such as spinning up cluster nodes that were lost on
+> failed infrastructure, seamless upgrades, rolling cluster changes, and much
+> much more.
+>
+> With the release of the Elastic Stack Helm charts for Elastic version 8.5.1,
+> we are handing over the ongoing maintenance of our Elastic Stack Helm charts
+> to the community and contributors.
+This repository will finally be archived
+> after 6 months time.
+Elastic Stacks deployed on Kubernetes through Helm charts
+> will still be fully supported under EOL limitations.
+>
+> Since we want to provide an even better experience for our customers by
+> running the Elastic Stack on Kubernetes, we will continue maintaining the
+> Helm charts applicable to ECK Custom Resources.
+These charts can be found in
+> the [ECK repository][eck-charts].
+>
+> Helm charts will currently be maintained for ECK Enterprise-tier customers,
+> however, we encourage the community to engage with the existing Helm charts
+> for the Elastic Stack and continue supporting their ongoing maintenance.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->